Retroheim-base/RetroPie-Extra-unstable/README.md

 - [ ] - roadfighter.sh - Open source remake of Konami's Road Fighter - Cannot compile as is under Stretch, bug is upstream.
 - [ ] - retrobattle.sh - No longer compiles under Stretch.
 Error is upstream.
 - [ ] - rockbot.sh - Open source Megaman style game - Cannot be compiled on Pi anymore, need new compilatin instructions.
+- [ ] - scratch2.sh Scratch 2 editor.
+There is no way to exit the editor.
+It uses Matchbox.
+If anyone knows how to exit from Matchbox or from Scratch 2 without the window, let me know.
 - [ ] - smw-netplay.sh - Super Mario War with netplay - Crashes before match starts.
 - [ ] - umario.sh - Super Mario Bros.
 Remake - Runs but doesn't scale properly.
 Fix incoming soon.
 - [ ] - zelda3t.sh - Zelda fangame - Seems to be stuttery and glitchy looking even on an overclocked pi3.
 Defaults to french.